KaHIP/KaMinPar/docs/graph_compression.md

 ### Parallel Graph Builder

+We provide two parallel graph builders: a single-pass builder and a two-pass builder.
+The single-pass builder is faster, as it compresses the graph only once.
+However, it requires neighborhoods to be provided in a random-access manner.
+If this is not possible, the two-pass builder serves as a more flexible alternative.

 #### Single-Pass Builder

 The single-pass builder allows you to create a compressed graph in one pass.
 This approach is the most efficient for scenarios where you can provide the necessary information about the neighborhoods in a random-access fashion.
+Internally, we use Intel's Threading Building Blocks (TBB) as a parallelization library, allowing the use of `tbb::task_arena` or similar TBB constructs to configure the task scheduler.

 ```cpp
 #include <kaminpar-shm/graphutils/compressed_graph_builder.h>